-The computing industry is fuelled by prediction and gossip.
-Before the patent became the carefully guarded weapon it is today, chip engineers from competing companies would often share an astounding amount of information on an informal basis -- not just with each other, but with the wider consumer audience as well.
+The computing industry is fueled by prediction and rumors.
+Before the patent became a carefully guarded weapon, chip engineers from competing companies would often share an astounding amount of information on an informal basis -- not just with each other, but with the wider consumer audience as well.

-As an accelerated timeline of novel products, new features and standards gained momentum, the sound bite and quotable quote became the means to become noticed by a user base clamouring for any tidbit in the thousands of tech-centric forums and the endless stream of industry related magazines.
+Over the years, as the timeline of novel products accelerated, new features and standards gained momentum and the sound bite and quotable quote became the means to become noticed by a user base clamoring for any tidbit in the thousands of tech-centric forums and the endless stream of industry related magazines.

 "What would I do?
 I'd shut it down and give the money back to the shareholders" - Michael Dell, Chairman/CEO of Dell Computers said when asked what he would do if he was CEO of Apple [Various news outlets, October 1997]

 "The era of the PC is over" - Louis Gerstner, Chairman/CEO of IBM [Smart Computing, July 1999]

 "There's no chance that the iPhone is going to get any significant market share.
 No chance." - Steve Ballmer, Microsoft CEO[USA Today, April 2007]

 "Our industry does not respect tradition --- it only respects innovation" - Satya Nadella, email to employees on his first day as Microsoft's CEO[Microsoft Press Release, February 2014]

 "The geek is back" - Intel CEO Pat Gelsinger, talking to the press shortly after returning to the company as the new CEO[Fortune, March 2021]

 "In five years we're going to sit around and laugh that we even had operating system wars; there's just going to be Linux.
 We're going to take over" - Trae McCombs, site manager Linux.com [Maximum Linux, October 1999]